2009 Mazda Mazda3

 Meanwhile, the five-door is unique, more like a stretched-out coupe than a five-door hatchback, and it's especially appealing in a radical color choice.

 The facelift for 2007 defined the style even more clearly, with a body-color grille surround and new front bumper with square fog lights for both the 3s models plus brighter and more substantial-looking 16- and 17-inch cast-aluminum wheels.
+There have been no changes in exterior appearance since then.

 The Mazaspeed3 looks especially tough with its oversized air intake in the front bumper and the mildly flared fenders.
 The whole front fascia is unique, and the rear taillights and chrome exhaust tips set it apart as well.
 Big 18-inch cast-aluminum wheels clearly identify this as a high-performance car.